 People Who Think They’re Great Coaches Often Aren’t.
-That’s the title of a recent article from the Harvard Business Review.
+That’s the title of an article from the Harvard Business Review.
 Got you thinking about whether you’re a good coach? 🙂

 The scenario at the very beginning of the article I found really funny.

-Basically, a person describes themselves a pretty good coach.
+Basically, a person describes themselves as a pretty good coach.
 When asked why, the response is they “…attended a coaching course and learned many of the techniques of good coaching.”

 This story reminds me of a very early Volleyball Coaching Wizards interview I conducted.
 In it, Portuguese coach Paolo Cunha talked about people thinking they were coaches just because they’d done a course or gotten a certification, as we discussed issues with coaching education.

 Getting to the main point of the article, researchers did a test.
 They had people assess their own skills.
 Then they had others assess them.
 About a quarter of the folks involved overrated themselves.
 Not only were they not as good as they thought, but they actually ended up in the bottom third based on the external assessments.
-This is pretty classic overconfidence, which is something l looked at a lot while doing my PhD.
+This is pretty classic overconfidence, a topic which heavily in my PhD research.

 To summarize the findings, “…if you think you’re a good coach but you actually aren’t, this data suggests you may be a good deal worse than you imagined.”